 From our office in Amsterdam, our 70 employees help our customers in the Netherlands, Belgium and Luxembourg to develop and realise their plans and ambitions.
 Building a sustainable society together by making smart use of available resources.

-Based on proven programme- and project management approaches and stringent cost management, our abilities to reduce the risks for our customers and monitor progress are better than any other party is.
+Based on proven programme and project management approaches and stringent cost management, our abilities to reduce the risks for our customers and monitor progress are better than any other party is.
 In addition to that, we embrace and use the latest technology in the fields of BIM and data analysis.

 We advise users, owners and financiers to make optimal use of their assets.
 Our Advisory department provides LTA services for PPP consortia and we also advise on making better use of assets.
 Our facility management advisors guide and manage optimisation processes in facility services by organising the operational development of new housing or fit-out projects, including the procurement process.

 We are part of an integrated global organisation.
-This enables us to make use of all the knowledge and experience of our colleagues worldwide who are involved in the most appealing programs and projects and helps our national and international customers to achieve their goals in the BeNeLux.
+This enables us to make use of all the knowledge and experience of our colleagues worldwide who are involved in the most appealing programmes and projects and helps our national and international customers to achieve their goals in the BeNeLux.

 Making the difference: we take an extra step to achieve the best result for our clients.